-- 1) The District voluntarily ceased to provide services to the community. - 2) The District Board consists of three members with two vacancies and has not met for some time. - 3) The District appears to have little funding if any, with an estimated cash on hand under \$1,000.00 - 4) The District has little or no significant revenue stream other than a portion of the property taxes, currently estimated to be about \$ 17,600. - 5) The District has very little equipment remaining at the Fire Station, other than the building. - 6) The District has one Fire Chief pickup truck still in the station. - 7) The District has disposed of a "fire engine" and an "ambulance", although the manner in which these items were disposed are highly questionable and under current investigation. - 8) The District has had no adopted budget or any audits in the past three years, and their financial information is highly difficult to review. - 9) The District has several outstanding debts, some of which have been brought to the EO's attention and to the best of our knowledge the list and amounts attached as EXHIBIT "C". - 10) The District entered a "lease buy out" with SBA Communications for the Communication Tower located on their property.
+- 1) The District voluntarily ceased to provide services to the community. - 2) The District Board consists of three members with two vacancies and has not met for some time. - 3) The District appears to have little funding, if any, with an estimated cash on hand under \$1,000.00 - 4) The District has little or no significant revenue stream other than a portion of the property taxes, currently estimated to be about \$17,600. - 5) The District has very little equipment remaining at the fire station, other than the building. - 6) The District has one Fire Chief pickup truck still in the station - 7) The District has disposed of a "fire engine" and an "ambulance", although the manner in which these items were disposed are highly questionable and currently under investigation. - 8) The District has had no adopted budget or any audits in the past three years, and their financial information is highly difficult to review. - 9) The District has several outstanding debts, some of which have been brought to the Executive Officer's attention.
+The list and amounts, to the best of our knowledge, have been attached as EXHIBIT C. - 10) The District entered a "lease buy out" with SBA Communications for the Communication Tower located on their property.
 The full information on this including the amounts paid, the use of the funds received and the legal ramifications of the terms are not clear at this time.
-The EO originally requested, that the County Planning Office continue a public hearing that was scheduled for August 24, 2016 and which would have extended the CUP for the tower.
-The EO attempted to work with SBA to obtain records, but at this writing has not received much cooperation.
+The Executive Officer originally requested that the County Planning Office continue a public hearing that was scheduled for August 24, 2016 and which would have extended the CUP for the tower.
+The Executive Officer attempted to work with SBA to obtain records, but at the writing of this report, has not received much cooperation.
 Furthermore, this is an issue for the County to resolve, however to date no solution has been made available to LAFCO.
-Therefore, if the Commission does dissolve the District and makes the County the successor, the County will then own the facility unless it decides to liquidate/sell it and the County can still take appropriate action with the tower.
+Therefore, if the Commission does decide to dissolve the District and makes the County the successor, the County will then own the facility unless it decides to liquidate/sell it and the County can still take appropriate action with the tower.